fantasyflip/nuxtwind/README.md

-# ComponentFlip
+# NuxtWind

 A library of Nuxt 3 components styled with TailwindCSS.
 The design and useability is inspired by Vuetify and Flowbite.

 ## :book: Documentation

-For full documentation visit [ComponentFlip](https://components.fantasyflip.de/).
+For full documentation visit [NuxtWind](https://nuxtwind.com/).

 ## :rocket: Getting started

 Since the components don't require any installation the process to get them working is pretty straight forward.

-1. Search through the components on [ComponentFlip](https://components.fantasyflip.de/) until you find the component you were searching for.
+1. Search through the components on [NuxtWind](https://nuxtwind.com/) until you find the component you were searching for.
 If you can't find a suitable component feel free to [request](#star--requesting-components) it
 2. Click on the github icon on the top-right corner.
 This will open up the components source-code.
 3. Copy the complete source-code, create a component in your project and paste the copied source-code.
-4. Check dependencies of the selected component on [ComponentFlip](https://components.fantasyflip.de/) in the caveat-section.
+4. Check dependencies of the selected component on [NuxtWind](https://nuxtwind.com/) in the caveat-section.
 If there is no caveat-section.
 You're good to go to use your new component.
-Documentation on how to customize the component can also be found on [ComponentFlip](https://components.fantasyflip.de/).
+Documentation on how to customize the component can also be found on [NuxtWind](https://nuxtwind.com/).
 If there is one refer to [Handling Caveats](#chains-handling-caveats).

 ## :chains: Handling Caveats